 After 1 July 2015 when the SPLUMA came into operation, the act is clear on this matter.
-Section 33(1) stipulates that all land development application s must be submitted to the municipality as authority of first instance.
+Section 33(1) stipulates that all land development applications must be submitted to the municipality as authority of first instance.

-Hence, although the status quo report identified shortcomings in the administrative procedure in dealing with land use applications in the rural areas, the fact that SPLUMA came into operation and because of the introduction of a Joint Municipal Planning Tribunal.
+Hence, although the status quo report identified shortcomings in the administrative procedure in dealing with land use applications in the rural areas, the fact that SPLUMA came into operation and because of the introduction of a Joint Municipal Planning Tribunal, these shortcomings will be addressed automatically.
+It should be specifically the case when the municipality promulgate their by-laws as contemplated in SPLUMA.

-Furthermore, the scheme currently applies to the entire jurisdiction area of the municipality and consistent with the approach of the SPLUMA.
+Furthermore, the scheme currently applies to the entire jurisdiction area of the municipality and is hence consistent with the approach of the SPLUMA.

-However, the most important matter in respect of the LUMS is that the municipality must put procedures in place to ensure that land use applications and the day-to-day management of the scheme is properly administered.
+However, the most important matter in respect of the LUMS is that the municipality must put procedures in place to ensure that land use applications and the day-to-day management of the scheme are properly administered.
 Land use changes need to be recorded and scheme maps needs to be updated.

-The challenge with land use management further lies in the rural areas or areas under control of traditional authorities that is mostly located on State owned land.
+The challenge with land use management further lies in the rural areas or areas under control of traditional authorities which are is mostly located on State owned land.
 It is for example difficult for any resident to lodge an application on State land since an application in terms of Ordinance 15 of 1986 and/or SPLUMA should be accompanied by a proper Power of Attorney from the land owner.
 In this case the State.
-It is impractical and almost not possible.
+It is impractical and almost impossible.
 Hence, this aspect should be investigated and the scheme or by-laws contemplated in SPLUMA should make provision for this unique situation.

-2.7 Engineering services requirements
+1.7 Engineering services requirements